Braces for Adults: Everything You Need to Know – from Age Limits and Types to Length of Treatment

-Braces are orthodontic devices that are designed to straighten teeth and improve the way they fit together.
+Braces are orthodontic devices that are designed to straighten teeth and improve the way they fit together, usually treating typical malocclusions, like crowded teeth, open bite, gap teeth and others.
 In general terms, they work by gradually moving your teeth in the desired direction with gradual pressure applied over time until the treatment is over.

 The treatment needs to be performed with an orthodontist who will monitor the progress and make adjustments to reach the desired result.

 The traditional braces are made of metal brackets that have been bonded to your teeth on either side, with archwires running through them, pulling your teeth in one direction or another depending on what needs to be corrected.
 In addition, there is typically a rubberized wire connecting each bracket that wraps around the front of your teeth and attaches to a bracket on the other side.

 However, there are other options, like Invisalign, a system of braces in which there are no metal brackets, only clear plastic aligners.

 What Are the Options Available for Adults?